Roenhoogland/Data-Analytics/Projects/Slice/README.md

 - Most orders came on Sundays and Fridays (24% and 22% respectively), followed by Saturdays and Thursdays (18% and 15% respectively), trailed by Wednesdays and Tuesdays (11% and 10% respectively).
 - On average, most orders came in between 17:30-18:00 for both rainy and dry days (3,34 and 3,18 respectively) and the least between 16:00-16:30, with an average of 0,85 on rainy days and 0,67 on dry days.
 - On days with rain, the average number of orders was 15.7, representing a 7.5% increase compared to dry days with an average of 14.6 orders.
-- On rainy days, there is a slight uptick in orders during the early business hours, particularly within the 16:30-17:00 and 17:00-17:30 time frames, with an average increase of around 0.35 orders in both blocks.
+- On rainy days, there is a slight uptick in orders during the early business hours, particularly within the 16:30-17:00 and 17:00-17:30 time frames, with an average increase of around 0.35 orders.
 ![Slice_Dash](https://github.com/Roenhoogland/Portfolio/blob/main/assets/images/Slice_Dash.png)
 https://public.tableau.com/views/SliceDash/Dashboard1?:language=en-GB&:display_count=n&:origin=viz_share_link